Tamsui–Xinyi line

-The Tamsui–Xinyi or Red line (code R) is a metro line in Taipei operated by Taipei Metro.
+The Tamsui–Xinyi line (淡水信義線; also known as Red line) is a metro line in Taipei operated by Taipei Metro.
 It is named after the districts it connects: Tamsui and Xinyi.
-It includes a total of 28 stations serving the Tamsui, Beitou, Shilin, Datong, Zhongshan, Zhongzheng, Daan, and Xinyi districts.
-At 29 km, it is currently the longest line of the Taipei Metro.
+It includes a total of 29 stations serving the Tamsui, Beitou, Shilin, Datong, Zhongshan, Zhongzheng, Daan, and Xinyi districts.
+At 30.2 km, it is currently the longest line of the Taipei Metro.

-The line is split in to two parts, the Tamsui Line and the Xinyi Line.
+The line is split into two parts, the Tamsui line and the Xinyi line.

-The Tamsui Line section runs mostly along the former Tamsui railway line.
+The Tamsui line section runs mostly along the former Tamsui line.
 Most of the tracks and stations have been renovated there, except in the Zhongzheng district, where a new tunnel was constructed due to a lack of surface right-of-way.

 After Taipei Main Station, the line runs under Gongyuan Road and serves NTU Hospital station, then cuts through a handful of buildings and arrive at Chiang Kai-Shek Memorial Hall station on Roosevelt Road.

-The Xinyi Line mostly runs under Xinyi Road with the exception for the section between Chiang Kai-Shek Memorial Hall station and Dongmen station, where the line runs through the garden of Chiang Kai-Shek Memorial Hall.
+The Xinyi line mostly runs under Xinyi Road with the exception for the section between Chiang Kai-Shek Memorial Hall station and Dongmen station, where the line runs through the garden of Chiang Kai-Shek Memorial Hall.

 The Red line is a high-capacity rapid transit system.
 The route and stations between and including and are underground; the routes and stations between and including and are elevated; station is elevated; the route and stations between and including and are ground level; and station is elevated.

-It has connecting tracks to both the Songshan-Xindian Line and the Zhonghe-Xinlu Line.
+It has connecting tracks to both the Songshan–Xindian line and the Zhonghe–Xinlu line.